Installation process

 metadata:

-name: <your secret name>
+name: <your storage secret name>

 type: Opaque

-With this, you can now configure the following values in your values-override.yaml
+With this, you can now configure the following values in your values-override.yaml file to allow you to finetune models:

 pharia-finetuning: